Micah Learned a Secret in the Dark: There’s a New Day Ahead

 Many people grow up concerned about the sins they have committed and the potential punishment those sins might carry.
 If that has ever been of concern to YOU, the Bible has good news: “If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (1 John 1:9, NIV).

 From a theological standpoint, our sin was settled once and for all by Christ’s sacrifice at the cross, and we have been granted righteousness in cosmic court on Judgment Day.
 2 Corinthians 5:21 says, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
-This means that from a statutory perspective, the penalty of our sin has been paid.
+This means that from a statutory perspective, the law is satisfied.
+Jesus transferred my sin to himself, and his righteousness to me.
+Therefore, the cosmic penalty of our sin has been paid.

 But Wait, There’s More

-See, from a practical standpoint, we still struggle with our cleanliness and we have to deal with the presence of sin.
+From a practical standpoint, though, we still struggle with our cleanliness and we have to deal with the presence of sin.
 We still live in a fallen world, and possess a carnal (fleshly) nature that is contrary to things of the Spirit.
-Sometimes we still make choices that make us feel like godliness is far away… 1 John 1:9 is a well-known verse which confirms that sin doesn’t just magically go away, and is something we need to contend with.
+Unlike God’s loving, giving nature, our human nature has earthly appetites and selfish desires.
+Sometimes, we still make choices that make us feel like godliness is far away… 1 John 1:9 is a well-known verse which confirms that sin doesn’t just magically go away, and is something we need to contend with.
 I’ve heard it called “the Christian bar of soap” because it presents the practical means for us to practice spiritual cleanliness in a dirty world.

 John points out in verses 8 and 10 that all of us will struggle with temptation and sin, and there will be times when we make selfish choices or do something stupid or think something hateful.
-Even though we are free from the penalty of sin, until we go to glory we will still deal with the presence of sin.
-We get dirty.
+(Verse 8 says “If we claim to be without sin, we deceive ourselves and the truth is not in us.”)
+Even though we are free from the penalty of sin, we still deal with the presence of sin.
+Until we go the heaven, that’s how it is.
+But, here on earth, we get dirty.
 When that happens, John says we should confess.

 This confession is not mere assertion, or rote recounting of sin, but part of a heartfelt desire to turn away from sin and to embrace the teachings of Jesus.
 If confession ever becomes “going through the motions”, then watch out because it may become something less than true confession.
 But when we truly confess “he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 We can be cleansed in a dirty world.
 We can be cleansed from dirty thoughts and dirty choices.